BobWritesCode/server-directory-website/README.md

 For each game you add you will need to supply:

-- Game name
+- Game name.
 - Choose which tags will be connected to that game.
   - This uses [Select2](#select2) dropdown widget.
-  - At least 1 tag must be choose to be able to save the game to the database.
+  - At least 1 tag must be chosen to be able to save the game to the database.
 - Upload an image.
   - Image uploaded using [Cloudinary](#cloudinary).
 - Choose to publish to game.